SN 2019odp: A Massive Oxygen-Rich Type Ib Supernova: Arnett model description

-\subsubsection{Arnett Model Description}
+\section{Arnett model description}

-The most used analytic model for estimating ejecta properties for supernovae from the lightcurve peak is the \citet[][hereafter A82]{1982ApJ...253..785A} model.
+The most used analytic model for estimating ejecta properties for supernovae from the light curve peak is the \citet[][hereafter A82]{1982ApJ...253..785A} model.
 The model is based on the following assumptions: \begin{enumerate} \item Homologous expansion of the ejecta:

-\item The ejecta is a radiation-dominated gas \item The diffusion approximation applies \item The opacity $\kappa_\text{opt}$ is constant throughout the ejecta and also constant in time \item Spherical symmetry \item Volume emission of radioactive decay energy is proportional to the radiation energy per unit volume. \end{enumerate}
+\item The ejecta is a radiation-dominated gas \item The diffusion approximation applies \item The opacity $\kappa_\text{opt}$ is constant throughout the ejecta and also constant in time \item Spherical symmetry \item Volume emission of radioactive decay energy is proportional to the radiation energy per unit volume.
+In this case the radioactive decay energy refers to the ${}^{56}$Ni and ${}^{56}$Co decays. \end{enumerate}

 Apart from these assumptions further approximations can be made, such as the commonly used approximation that the initial radius $R(t=0)$ is small and thus $R(t) \simeq v_\text{sc}\,t$.

 Using the formalism from \citet[][their eq.
 11\footnote{We use $Q_\text{dep}$ instead of $L_\text{heat}$ and $\tau_m$ instead of $\tau_d$.}]{2019ApJ...878...56K} we can state the luminosity as follows: